PolinaAlexandr/web-page-design/README.md

 - <s>Learned a little bit about Markdown</s>
 - <s>Remove Markdown conflict</s>
 - Need to add bootstarp
+  - Change one of template pages with bootstap 4
 - Arbitrary content
 - More functional